opengisci/opengisci.github.io/_posts/2023-11-09-spatial-accessibility-reanalysis.md

 ## Procedure

 - **identify** an error, uncertain decision, or opportunity for improving reproducibility or study design.
-Everyone can contribute to the following on this reproduction:
-- **choose** whether your modification should be placed in `02-COVID-19Acc-Original` (for something that aims to more completely or accurately match the original study) or `03-COVID-19Acc-Reanalysis` (for something that intends to modify the original study design)
+There's a majority of folks interested in two feasible updates to this study, so let's have everyone try both.
+  - improve speed limit information.
+To do this, replace the `network_setting` function with use of the `osmnx.speed` module.
+Note how this changes the speed limit data checks before & after `network_setting`.
+  - improve translation from hospital catchments into hexagons.
+To do this, focus on the `overlap_calc` function.
+Try commenting every line of this function with its purpose before changing anything.
+- **open** the `03-COVID-19Acc-Reanalysis` notebook and work with this notebook for this reanalysis.
 - **write** a new markdown cell `Original Study Design` with one paragraph summarizing the original study, as the first section after the title markdown cell.
 - **write** a new markdown section `Original Study Design` with one paragraph summarizing the original study
   2. description of your planned modification(s) with rationale(s)